mossdi/stamps-api-client/README.md

         ->setShipDate('2018-01-17')
         ->setShowPrice(false);

-    // Generate label and get URL to the PDF or PNG
     // Takes an optional filename argument to save label to file
     $labelUrl = $shippingLabel->create();
 } catch(Exception $e) {